-The ongoing Nanjing-Brown Joint Program in Gender Studies and the Humanities brings outstanding scholars from Nanjing University into dialogue with scholars here at Brown about the global future of gender, feminist studies, and the humanities.
-With an ambitious schedule of faculty and student exchanges and an exciting series of publications, the Nanjing-Brown Program promises to build vital connections between our institutions and foster rigorous and imaginative global critical thinking.
+The Nanjing-Brown Joint Program in Gender Studies and the Humanities brings outstanding scholars from Nanjing University into dialogue with scholars here at Brown about the global future of gender, feminist studies, and the humanities.
+With an ambitious schedule of faculty and student exchanges and an exciting series of publications, the Nanjing-Brown Program builds vital connections between institutions and fosters rigorous and imaginative global critical thinking.

 The Project entitled Toward a Global Humanities seeks to explore concerns of human populations that have histories of exclusion and marginalization from the production and practice of dominant knowledges.

 $200,000 grant from The Ford Foundation for "A Developmental Systems Approach to the Study of Gender and Sexuality".
 Runs from 1-1-08 to 30 months thereafter.

 The examination of the question of embodiment began with Anne Fausto-Sterling's Pembroke Seminar in 2002-03.
 The project continues under the direction of Anne Fausto-Sterling, Professor of Biology, and Cynthia Garcia-Coll, Professor of Education, Psychology, and Pediatrics.
 Scheduled for November 5-6, 2004, was a major research roundtable on "Understanding Sexual Differentiation: A New Paradigm for Psychology."
 To learn more, click here.